 Follow these steps to use Live Preview:

-- Open any presentation in PowerPoint 2016.
-Insert a shape on your slide and keep it selected, this brings up the Drawing Tools Format contextual tab on the Ribbon, as shown highlighted in red within Figure 1.
+- Open any presentation in PowerPoint 2019 for Windows.
+Insert a shape on your slide and keep it selected.
+Doing so brings up the Drawing Tools Format contextual tab on the Ribbon, as shown highlighted in green within Figure 1.

 Figure 1: Drawing Tools Format tab

 - Select the Drawing Tools Format tab and click the down-ward pointing arrow within the Shapes Styles option (highlighted in blue within Figure 1, above) to see the drop-down gallery that you can see in Figure 2.

 - Now, hover the mouse cursor over any of the styles in the gallery.
 As you move over different styles, the selected shape shows you a Live Preview.
 Place your shape in the area that is not covered by the Shape Styles drop-down gallery so that you can see the live preview properly, as shown in Figure 3.

 Figure 3: Live Preview of Shape Styles